tnakamot/sbt-cc/examples/simple-c/README.md

 ## Description of build.sbt

-For those who are new to CxxPlugin, this section briefly explains how build.sbt can be written for a simple C program project.
+For those who are new to CcPlugin, this section briefly explains how build.sbt can be written for a simple C program project.

-### Define a target
+### Define target(s)

-CxxPlugin supports multiple targets to generate from one class.
+CcPlugin supports multiple targets to generate from one class.
 Each target has a type and a name.
 For example, the line below in `build.sbt` defines `hello` as a target with `Program` type and the name of "hello".